Verification-Preserving Inlining in Automatic Separation Logic Verifiers (extended version): Evaluation

-\paragraph{Bounded relaxation is required.} We argued in \secref{sec:overview-resource-bound} that the bounded relaxation of our condition is needed to validate common patterns.
+\smallParagraph{The bounded relaxation is required.} We argued in \secref{sec:overview-resource-bound} that the bounded relaxation of our condition is needed to validate common patterns.
 Our manual inspection confirmed this claim.
-For example, Nagini uses two patterns (occurring in 61 and all 231 test cases, resp.) that can be validated only with the bounded condition.
-In GRASShopper and VeriFast, imprecise assertions (occurring in 107 and all 697 test cases, resp.) are often unambiguous in the context they are inlined in, and thus satisfy our structural condition only because of the bounded relaxation.
+For example, \nagini{} uses two patterns (occurring in 62 and all 232 test cases, resp.) that can be validated only with the bounded conditions.
+In \grasshopper{} and \verifast{}, imprecise assertions (occurring in 107 and all 697 test cases, resp.) are often unambiguous in the context they are inlined in, and thus satisfy our structural condition only because of the bounded relaxation.